Genealogical & Historical Research Collections

 Civil Court Records

-Bound alphebetical name indexes and microfiche by court and years until 1963.
-Court cases ater 1963 must have the court case case number obtained from the courthouse.
-Civil court cases and divorce records only, no criminal reords.
-After 1932, the cases are not on-site and it may take several weeks to pull them.
+Bound alphebetical name indexes and microfiche by court and years until 1974.
+Court cases after 1974 must have the court case case number obtained from the courthouse.
+Civil court cases and divorce records only, no criminal records.
+Post-1932 cases are not on-site and may take several days to pull them.

 Civil War Roster of Wisconsin Veterans